Franisz/zUtilities/README.md

   - This is disabled by default and can be enabled with `AlternativeDialogueBoxes` option.

-- Allows to display debug info data about focused vob or selected in the inventory item.
+- Display debug info data about focused vob or selected in the inventory item.

   - Use `zutilities debug` command to toggle on/off.

-- Allows to check currently used plugin version through in game console with `zutilities version` command.
+- Check currently used plugin version through in game console with `zutilities version` command.

 ### Options